Mr. Bach received his undergraduate degree

 and has lectured extensively and written articles and books on immigration law.
 He has been a Member

-of the American Immigration Lawyers Association continuously since 1980.
-In 1989, Mr.
+of the American Immigration Lawyers Association (AILA) continuously since 1980, and

 Bach was one of the first lawyers certified by the State Bar of California Board